akupar/gutenberg/README.md

 Generates a listing of books in Project Gutenberg catalog in given language.

-To change the language, change *fi* in the following line in /Makefile to another ISO code:
+To change the language, change *fi* in the following line in /Makefile to another RFC4646 code:

     LANG=fi